 During my initial foray into the Indian Western Himalayas in the summer of 2018 I realized the significant difficulty to plan an alpine style journey due to the absence of detailed, publicly available maps.
 It took me weeks and weeks of reading through blogs, searching for GPS logs and scanning hires satellite maps to finalize a 1500km long traverse across 43 high altitude passes.
 Aside from the well known commercial / tourist destinations, it was hard to find details on the lesser known regions of the Himalayas.
 In the following years and 5000+km subsequent explorations covering 160 lesser known passes I decided to start publicly mapping the Himalayas enabling alpine hikers to explore this beautiful part of the world.
+Access detailed high resolution Himalayan maps, GPX files with thousands of kilometers of hiking routes and detailed offline maps for navigation through Patreon.

 The Western Indian Himalayas stretch out from Uttarakhand to Kashmir.
 Thousands of peaks (orange), passes (red) and high-altitude lakes (blue) form beautiful destinations for alpine style exploration.